 Direct assistance in providing care for your loved one, such as respite care relief, as well as positive feedback from others, positive self-talk, and recreational activities are linked to lower levels of depression.
 Look for classes and support groups available through caregiver support organizations to help you learn or practice effective problem-solving and coping strategies needed for caregiving.
 For your health and the health of those around you, take some time to care for yourself.

 Family Care Navigator: www.caregiver.org/family-care-navigator

 Family Caregiver Alliance (FCA) seeks to improve the quality of life for caregivers through education, services, research, and advocacy.
 Through its National Center on Caregiving, FCA offers information on current social, public policy, and caregiving issues and provides assistance in the development of public and private programs for caregivers.
 For residents of the greater San Francisco Bay Area, FCA provides direct support services for caregivers of those with Alzheimer’s disease, stroke, traumatic brain injury, Parkinson’s, and other debilitating health conditions that strike adults.

 Psychiatrist (MD): A psychiatrist is a medical doctor who specializes in the diagnosis, treatment, and prevention of mental illnesses, including substance abuse and addiction.

-Licensed Clinical Social Worker (L.C.S.W.): Has specialized training in human behavior, family behavior, psychology, and problem solving.
-Has a Master's degree in Social Work (M.S.W.) with two years of supervised postgraduate work providing clinical treatment.
+Licensed Clinical Social Worker (LCSW.): Licensed to practice psychotherapy, with special training in addressing the person-in-environment.
+Has specialized training in human behavior, family behavior, psychology, and problem solving.
+Has a Master's degree in Social Work (MSW) with two years of supervised post-graduate work providing clinical treatment.

 Note: Additional professionals may be licensed to practice psychotherapy in your state or county.
 Check with the local mental health department or hospital in your community for more information.